The Bristal Assisted Living Blog

 How Social Workers Support Dementia Caregivers

 From working with at-risk youth to helping families navigate the healthcare system, social workers provide wise guidance, a listening ear, and practical assistance.
-For families facing the challenge of dementia or other memory-related cognitive disorders, they are important members of the caregiving team.

-If you’re caring for a loved one with dementia, how can a social worker help you?
+If you’re caring for a loved one living with dementia, how can a social worker help you?
 There are so many ways here are just a few.

 Offering Emotional Support